 It's not just because they're hot, but there are lots of them, huge quantities.
 There are lots of hot liquid going on in a pho restaurant.
 Look at any Asian noodle house and all you see is steam in the kitchen.
 Pho kitchens are no different.
 Pho requires a lot of boiling water for many purposes.
 The meat and/or bones have to be parboiled, then simmer in large amounts of light-boiling water over long periods of time.
 Depending on how a restaurant manages its broth production line, broth production may range from 5 to 10 pots of 80-to 100-quart (or larger) of boiling or near-boiling broth at any one time.

 Nowadays with newer concepts employing open kitchen or "Chipotle" style service, we're talking new issues that traditional pho places, those that assemble pho behind kitchen doors, don't have.
 On the serving line (either same or separate from the production line), in addition to near boiling broths ready to serve, there is also boiling water for blanching of the banh pho rice noodle.
 With these new concepts, the kitchen or serving staff work in full view of the customers.

 In any case, at a weight of over 8 pounds per gallon for water, we're talking about managing and moving large, heavy and hot amounts of broths around the kitchen and serving areas, many of which are confined spaces, I should add.

 Front of the house (FOB) challenges of a pho restaurant

 - The final plating area.
 For those who serve pho "Chipotle" or cafeteria style, this is where it all starts after a customer places an order.
-Your bowl of pho is assembled here, beginning with dry ingredients into the bowl, then a good ladle of hot broth is pour right into it.
+Your bowl of pho is assembled here, beginning with dry ingredients into the bowl, then a good ladle of hot broth is poured right into it.
 Whether you have an open kitchen or not, the staff/server in this area must be trained to handle hot-broth-into-bowl final plating with professionalism, efficiency, in addition to doing it a safe and sanitary manner.